Is Helga’s Folly In Kandy Sri Lanka The Most Amazing Hotel In the World?

 It’s an experience you won’t forget because for Helga and her family, the hotel has been created to put a smile on people’s faces, to not take things too seriously and it certainly does that.
 They like to break away from the norm, to be different from the boring, lifeless hotels out there and they couldn’t have done it any better if they tried.

 As a creative person, there is so much going on in this hotel that it’s no wonder the Stereophonics walked away writing a number 1 hit.
 I asked Selina what her mother thought of the song and they had no idea they had even written it until they were told by her daughter in-law Isabella when it had reached the charts.
 It’s funny to think they thought it was a joke, but by no means it was true.

 Stereophonics wrote the song Madam Helga after their stay at Helga’s Folly

-For me, this was without a doubt a highlight of my entire Sri Lankan trip and a must visit if you’re in Kandy.
+For me, visiting Helga’s Folly is without a doubt a highlight of my entire Sri Lankan trip and a must visit if you’re in Kandy.

-To stay here, it’s approx AU$120 a night, and worth a night’s stay purely for the experience.
-If you prefer, you can just visit the grounds and have a nosy around, or come for dinner.
+It costs approximately AU$120 a night to stay at Helga’s Folly in Kandy Sri Lanka, and worth a night’s stay purely for the experience.
+If you prefer, like me you can just visit the grounds and have a nosy around, or come for dinner.
 Best of all, when I went there, it was literally like an oasis from the chaos in Kandy as there were hardly any tourists around and it was wonderful.

-To get to Helga’s Folly, it’s just a 10 minute tuk tuk ride up the hill out of Kandy.
+To get to Helga’s Folly in Kandy, it’s just a 10 minute tuk tuk ride up the hill out of Kandy.